kensanata/jan-pona-mute/README.md

 `save` command.

 Any further commands you put into the file are simple executed as if you were to type them every time you start the program.
+A simple change would be to add `notifications` as a command to the end of the file.

 Notes
 -----